puppetlabs/puppetdb/documentation/api/query/v4/environments.markdown

 supported.
 The result format is also the same.
 Additional query parameters are ANDed with the environment clause.
-See [/pdb/query/v4/events][events], [/pdb/query/v4/facts][facts], [/pdb/query/v4/reports][reports] or [/pdb/query/v4/resources][resources] for more info.
+See [/pdb/query/v4/events][events], [/pdb/query/v4/facts][facts], [/pdb/query/v4/reports][reports], or [/pdb/query/v4/resources][resources] for more information.

 ## Paging

 This query endpoint supports paged results via the common PuppetDB paging URL parameters.
 For more information, please see the documentation on [paging][paging].